-This person will be supporting Clinical Operations’ management objectives to perform high-quality clinical trials, and that are delivered to agreed timelines and budget!
-This role manages clinical operations processes including project planning, budget, resource management, and Contract Research Organization management.
-This role also serves as key contact and resource for Clinical Study Managers, CRA and CTAs.
-Responsible for ensuring that clinical studies are effectively carried out and delivered according to GCP and company SOPs.
+Responsible for supporting Clinical Operations’ management objectives to perform clinical trials that are of high quality, and that are delivered to agreed timelines and budget.
+This role manages clinical operations processes including project planning, budget, resource management, and contract research organization management.
+This role also serves as a key contact and resource for Clinical Study Managers, CRA’s and Clinical Trial Assistants.
+Responsible for ensuring that clinical studies are effectively implemented and delivered according to GCP and company SOPs.
 Assists with the creation and implementation of policies.
-Works cross-departmentally ensuring the teams provide required inputs and receive updates to carry out clinical trials in an effective manner.
+Works cross-departmentally to ensure that the teams provide required inputs and receive updates to carry out clinical trials in an effective manner.

 - Ensures quality delivery of study enrollment within agreed budgets and timelines.

-- This person participates in the design/review of clinical protocols, case report forms, tools and tracking systems, and IXRS systems.
+- Participates in the design/review of clinical protocols, case report forms, tools and tracking systems, and IXRS systems.

-- Develops and maintains the relationship with critical and non-critical 3rd party vendors and clinical site staff; maintains ongoing documentation, performs risk analyses, and may participate in due diligence and in audit reviews.
+- Develops and manages relationship with critical and non-critical 3rd party vendors and clinical site staff; maintains ongoing documentation, performs risk analyses, and may participate in due diligence and in audit reviews.

-- Efficiently communicates project status and issues to management and the team.
+- Effectively communicates project status and issues to management and the team.

-- Prepares/coordinates the preparation of all applicable documents required for the conduct of the study (Project Plan, Risk Management Plan, Monitoring Plan, Trial Master File (TMF)) etc.
+- Prepares/oversees the preparation of all applicable documents required for the conduct of the study (Project Plan, Risk Management Plan, Monitoring Plan, Trial Master File (TMF)) etc.

-- If a CRO is engaged, handles and reviews the work on an ongoing basis to ensure that tasks are performed to scope and budget.
+- If a Contract Research Organization (CRO) is engaged, manages and reviews the work on an ongoing basis to ensure that tasks are performed to scope and budget.